The market and the world are filled with uncertainty … and the top penny stocks to watch in April 2020 will hinge on that.

 Every day, I create a watchlist of five to 15 stocks to watch.
-Then I do a quick write up of what I’m looking for and/or why I’m watching the stock.
+Then I do a quick write-up of what I’m looking for and why I’m watching the stock.
 The watchlist then goes out to my students on Profit.ly.

-Before I get to the list of penny stocks to watch in December…
+Before I get to the list of top penny stocks to watch in April 2020…

 Frankly, that kind of thinking with penny stocks is … total BS.
 Most penny stocks fail.
 Just like most traders — roughly 90% — lose.
 So use this list — and each of my monthly penny stocks to watch lists — as a tool for learning to create your own watchlist.